 - Reduce ambition and positive risk-taking.

-In order to retain the bellyfire and forward thinking that likely landed you your awesome job in the first place, it’s important to be mindful of hyper-negative views, and give yourself credit where credit is due.
+In order to retain the bellyfire and forward thinking that likely landed you your awesome job in the first place, it’s important to be mindful of hyper-negative views, have a positive mindset, and give yourself credit where credit is due.

 OWN UP TO MISTAKES

 When we flub (which we all inevitably do), there is often an urge to sweep our mistakes under the rug—hoping that they’ll squeak by unnoticed.
 Likewise, it’s easy to try and explain away responsibility.
 You may even be tempted to throw someone else under the bus.
 But none of these approaches will earn you respect—and they certainly won’t help you be better at your job.

 Even worse, you’ll spend time and energy agonizing over how and when your mistakes may be found out, or what the fallout will be—instead of focusing on what you need to get done.